Nearshoring vs. Offshoring: The importance of buffer stocks for flexible production processes – Image: Xpert.Digital

 Automation and IoT

-Automated warehouse systems and the use of the Internet of Things enable more efficient warehouse management and reduce human errors.
+Automated warehouse systems and the use of the Internet of Things enable more efficient warehouse management and reduce human error.

 🌱 Sustainability aspects

-The choice between nearshoring and offshoring also has ecological implications:
+The choice between nearshoring and offshoring also has environmental implications:

 Transport emissions

-Longer transport routes during offshoring lead to higher CO₂ emissions.
-Nearshoring can reduce environmental impact through shorter transport routes.
+Longer transport routes in offshoring lead to higher CO₂ emissions.
+Nearshoring can reduce the environmental impact through shorter transport routes.

 Sustainable supply chains

-Companies are under increasing pressure to make their supply chains more sustainable.
-The reduction of inventories and more efficient logistics processes contribute to this.
+Companies are increasingly under pressure to make their supply chains more sustainable.
+Reducing inventory and implementing more efficient logistics processes contribute to this.

 💼 Practical examples and case studies

-Many companies have recognized the advantages of nearshoring in combination with optimized buffer storage:
+Many companies have recognized the advantages of nearshoring in combination with optimized buffer stocks:

 Automotive industry

-A German automobile manufacturer moved parts of its production to Eastern Europe.
-Geographical proximity enabled delivery times to be reduced by 50% and inventory levels to be reduced by 30%.
+A German car manufacturer relocated parts of its production to Eastern Europe.
+Due to the geographical proximity, delivery times were reduced by 50% and inventory levels by 30%.

-An electronics company used nearshoring to respond more quickly to technological developments and shorten time-to-market.
+An electronics company used nearshoring to react more quickly to technological developments and shorten the time-to-market.

 📈 Challenges and solutions

-Despite the advantages, there are also challenges that must be overcome:
+Despite the advantages, there are also challenges that need to be overcome:

 Initial investments

-Changing production and supply chains requires investments in infrastructure and technology.
+The transformation of production and supply chains requires investment in infrastructure and technology.

 Shortage of skilled workers

-There may be a shortage of specialized workers in nearshoring countries.
+Nearshoring countries can experience a shortage of specialized workers.
 Local training and development are therefore crucial.

 Legal framework